-Since the makeup train cases came into existence, they were used by not only women for their cosmetic and toiletry needs, even referred to as toiletry train cases; they also made their way into all imaginable industries.
+Since cosmetic train cases came into existence, they were used by not only women for their cosmetic and toiletry needs, even referred to as toiletry train cases; they also made their way into all imaginable industries.
 From woodworkers to leather craftsmen to modern-day electronic hobbyists and professionals alike.

 Fishermen fell in love with the idea, and a fishing case came into existence using the train case design.

 Toolboxes for craftsmen started to mimic the train case design along the line.
 The previous design became a handy little trunk to keep everything conveniently in one place and at hand.

 The old familiar train case was used just as it was for many other purposes.
 Fishermen used it for fishing gear.
 Seamstresses started using it for their tools and cotton reels.
 Many travelers even used it for their convenient coffee cases.
 And so these little train cases found their way into many industrial uses.

 They are used for basically anything you can put in it for safekeeping and to be conveniently at hand.
 Anybody may use it for their specific needs.

 The Modern Train Case